datalad/datalad/docs/source/design/cli.rst

 that grows with the number of installed extensions.

-The information necessary to configure a subparser for a DataLad command is determine by inspecting the respective :class:`~datalad.interface.base.Interface` class for that command, and reusing individual components for the parser.
+The information necessary to configure a subparser for a DataLad command is determined by inspecting the respective :class:`~datalad.interface.base.Interface` class for that command, and reusing individual components for the parser.
 This includes: